Homebrew/homebrew-bundle/Readme.md

     $ brew tap andrew/homebrew-brewdler

-then use the following command to run it:

-    $ brew brewdler

-or if you install via rubygems:
+or you can install it via rubygems:

     $ gem install brewdler

-then use the following command to run it:

-    $ brewdle install

 ## Usage